Open in new tab: Educ courses in the current Schedule of Classes

 How do we explain the rise and decline of education reform movements?
 How do we evaluate their level of “success” from different sources of evidence?
 Drawing upon primary source materials and historical interpretations, this course examines a broad array of elementary, secondary, and higher education reform movements from the mid-nineteenth century to the present, analyzing social, material, and ideological contexts.
 This intermediate-level seminar explores a topic common to all branches of educational studies from both theoretical and comparative perspectives.
 Prerequisite: Ed 200 or permission of instructor.
 Enrollment limited to 24.

-Current syllabus with Professor Jack Dougherty
+Spring 2019 syllabus with Professor Jack Dougherty

 Educ/Socl 303 Sociology of Education